-Put your energy behind what you cannot talk yourself out of rather than what you spend time talking yourself into.
+Put your energy behind what you cannot talk yourself out of rather than into what you have to spend time talking yourself into.

 Cool or what!
 I find it works.
 Then you just have to add more than a good dose of courage and honesty with oneself and keep going.